 - Infrastructure requirements include changes to sales practices, database development and understanding of any research required.

 Marketing planning is used to:

 - Understand the economic and competitive features of a market sector

 - Commission, understand and act upon Market Research

 - Understand competitors, their strategies and likely responses

 What does it achieve?

-  Well constructed and professional marketing planning will help to clarify the purpose of organisations in terms of; where it currently resides in the minds of the consumer; where it wants to be, how it will be perceived; what does it need to do to get to a suitable position and then evaluate the progress to see if the objectives have been met.
-Successful Marketing planning achieves;
+Well-constructed and professional marketing planning will help to clarify the purpose of organisations in terms of; where it currently resides in the minds of the consumer; where it wants to be, how it will be perceived; what it needs to do to get to a suitable position and then evaluate the progress to see if the objectives have been met.

 - Auditing of customers’ brand experience